acl-masa/python-docker-for-pyodbc-sqlserver/README.md

 https://hub.docker.com/r/cymagix/python-for-pyodbc-sqlserver

-Docker image to deploy apps on Python 3.9.10, using pyodbc 4.0.32 and Driver 17 for MS SQL Server®.
+Docker image to deploy apps on Python 3.9.10, using pyodbc 4.0.32 and ODBC Driver 17 for MS SQL Server®.

 ## Elements